urastogi885/beginner_tutorials/readme.md

 Simple project to get started with ROS:
 - Contains a beginner level tutorial as a ROS package to establish communication between 2 ROS nodes.
-- Establishes launch files
-- Uses TF frames and ROS test capabilities
+- Uses tf frames, roslaunch, and rostest capabilities

 ## Dependencies